gunshi/Mapillary-data-collection/README.md

 # Mapillary-data-collection
-helper to scripts to mine mapillary data and generate anntation for sequence correspondeces
+helper scripts to mine mapillary data and generate anntation for sequence correspondeces